 Feel the rocket’s red glare

 Another high point is the KSC Shuttle Launch Experience.
-This simulator attraction in the Atlantis Space Shuttle wing was developed to help astronauts train for the physical stresses of sitting atop a rocket launch.
+This Atlantis Space Shuttle wing simulator attraction was developed to help astronauts train for the physical stresses of sitting atop a rocket launch.

-Pry yourself out of your harness when it’s over and you’ll understand where that expression having your stomach in your throat comes from….
-Within the enormous orange Space Shuttle Atlantis building, visitors can see Atlantis suspended from the ceiling, so close that you can’t get it all in on one photo even in panorama mode.
+Pry yourself out of your harness when it’s over, and you’ll understand where that expression of having your stomach in your throat comes from….
+Within the enormous orange Space Shuttle Atlantis building, visitors can see Atlantis suspended from the ceiling, so close that you can’t get it all in one photo, even in panorama mode.

 Mars and what’s next in space?

 See a Boeing Starliner and a SpaceX Crew Dragon spacecraft.
-These are just two examples of how the commercial space industry has begun to transport astronauts and payloads to the International Space Station (ISS).
+These are just two examples of how the commercial space industry has begun transporting astronauts and payloads to the International Space Station (ISS).
 That’s the kind of spacecraft your kids will travel in.

 Then, there’s Mars, the new frontier for exploration.
 The red planet is much farther away than the Moon or the ISS.
 Yet KSC has fascinating exhibits about Mars already.
 A Mars Rover and several exhibits about Mars at KSC focus visitors’ attention on the direction that most interests NASA – Mars.